Ontario Student Assistance Program (OSAP)

-- Undergraduate students must be fully-registered student in at least 60% of a full-time course load per term (the equivalent of at least three half courses)
+- Undergraduate students must be fully-registered student in at least 60% of a full-time course load per term (the equivalent of at least three half courses per term)

-- Undergraduate students who self-identify as having permanent disability are eligible by enrolling in at least 40% of a full-time course load per term (the equivalent of at least two half courses)
+- Undergraduate students who have a permanent disability are eligible if enrolled in at least 40% of a full-time course load per term (the equivalent of at least two half courses per term)

-It generally takes 6-8 weeks for OSAP applications to be completed by Financial Aid Office.
+It generally takes 6-8 weeks for OSAP applications to be completed by the Financial Aid Office.

 Apply for OSAP online as soon as the application becomes available.